amit1563/WebApplication/README.md

 # WebApplication
-A simple web based application with Spring boot
+A simple Rest api with Spring boot